Structured Outputs

 Important notes:

 - When using JSON mode, you must always instruct the model to produce JSON via some message in the conversation, for example via your system message.
-If you don’t include an explicit instruction to generate JSON, the model may generate an unending stream of whitespace and the request may run continually until it reaches the token limit.
-To help ensure you don’t forget, the API will throw an error if the string “JSON” does not appear somewhere in the context.
+If you don’t include an explicit instruction to generate JSON, the model may generate non-JSON or an unending stream of whitespace.

 - JSON mode will not guarantee the output matches any specific schema, only that it is valid and parses without errors.
 You should use Structured Outputs to ensure it matches your schema, or if that is not possible, you should use a validation library and potentially retries to ensure that the output matches your desired schema.